 At the last IT systems integrator I owned, we were selling a managed solution which integrated some of our own engineering and technical services into the solution, description, and pricing model that we then packaged and uniquely branded.
 Bingo.
 We achieved high margin, competitively differentiated recurring revenue go-to-market cloud/managed services product that my customers could not get from any other reseller.

 Branding your packaged solution also gives your sales force a stronger selling message and results in greater pride for all of your employees.
 This spills over to attracting better talent.

-Resellers who create their own cloud or managed services tend to average 50% margin, while re-selling manufacturer or distribution cloud or managed services typically only returns 20% margin.
+Resellers who create their own cloud or managed services tend to average a 50% margin while re-selling manufacturer or distribution cloud or managed services typically only return a 20% margin.

 In many cases, you only have to be 10% better than your completion to create significant competitive differentiation.